gentijo/QuakeCatcher/README.md

 <a href="https://github.com/gentijo/QuakeCatcher/blob/master/pics/milled_case_01.jpg?raw=true"><img src="https://github.com/gentijo/QuakeCatcher/blob/master/pics/milled_case_01.jpg?raw=true" width="50%"></a><a href="https://github.com/gentijo/QuakeCatcher/blob/master/pics/milled_case_02.jpg?raw=true"><img src="https://github.com/gentijo/QuakeCatcher/blob/master/pics/milled_case_02.jpg?raw=true" width="50%"></a>

 The construction of the case will be designed for outdoor use.
-The long term goal is to create a self contained unit that doesn't require constant maintenance and, with potentially the use of better wireless technology (like 3g), the device could theoretically be used in remote locations (ie instrumenting a fault line).
+The long term goal is to create a self contained unit that doesn't require constant maintenance and, with the use of improved wireless technology (like 3g), the device could potentially be used in remote locations (ie instrumenting a fault line).

+#### Why Are We Doing This? ####

+We live in the Bay Area and have friends who live in other earthquake heavy regions (Japan) so this is just our way of getting involved.
+This is also a great project to learn about electronics, coding and industrial design.

+Check out [Ready.gov](http://www.ready.gov/earthquakes) for more great resources on earthquake readiness.